SAP-samples/fiori-elements-feature-showcase/README.md

 #### Default Values
 <i>Search term:</i> [`#FilterDefault`](../../search?q=FilterDefault)

 With the annotation `@Common.FilterDefaultValue` default values can be defined, like in [field-control.cds](app/listreport-objectpage/field-control.cds).
 This Annotation does not allow complex values and when switching variants, the annotation is no longer considered.
-For complex values the [UI.SelectionVariant](#selection-variant) annotation is a better solution.
+For complex values the [@UI.SelectionPresentationVariant], explained in [Default sorting and filtering](#default-sorting-and-filtering), is a better solution.
 More information are available in the [SAP UI5 Dokumentation](https://sapui5.hana.ondemand.com/#/topic/f27ad7bc1f9c4b0d947b1fb18c37e94c)
 #### Hide filters
 <i>Search term:</i> [`#HideFilter`](../../search?q=HideFilter)